rfong/rflog/_posts/2021-06-15-ultralight-web.md

 title: Ultralight / performant static web dev explorations
 tags: [web, lightweight, jekyll, shaders, exploration]
 date: 2021-06-15 16:00:00
+imgurl: 2021-06-15-compiling-postcards.png
+description: A quick roundup of some fast or lightweight web dev approaches I enjoy.
 ---

 My intense personal avoidance of laggy, heavyweight stacks is well voiced, especially since I have rampant focus issues when waiting for pages in development to reload.
 In particular, I often become sad in the presence of modern industrial frontend build systems that are slow even on local dev when very little code has been touched, although I frequently tolerate them for job purposes.